alok/pandoc_resume/resume.md

 Also worked on metaheuristics such as genetic algorithms and simulated annealing.

-**Data Scientist Intern, Radius Intelligence (2015)**
+**Data Scientist Intern, Radius Intelligence** (2015)

--   Did a lot of data cleaning
+-   Did data cleaning and exploratory data analysis on customer-provided data using Apache Spark
--   Found a security vulnerability and had it fixed.
+-   Found a security vulnerability relating to customer passwords and had it fixed.
 -   Integrated customer data with our own, increasing total dataset size by 3x.